 As a screenwriter, Slade wrote for CBC television (20 plays and 100 variety shows).
 In the US he wrote for several highly successful sitcoms, including Bewitched, The Flying Nun, and The Partridge Family (1970).

-His memoirs, Shared Laughter, were published by Key Porter.
+His memoir, Shared Laughter, was published by Key Porter in 2000.